wangbingjie/blast/docs/installation/blast.rst

 Docker
 ======

-The first (and recomended) option for installing and running blast locally is to use docker.
+The first recommended option for installing and running blast locally is to use docker.

 Install the Docker desktop app